Repairing DoS Vulnerability of Real-World Regexes: Repair Algorithm

-Algorithm \ref{alg:linear} describes the construction of the constraint for enforcing that the generated regular expression satisfies the \ltp{}.
-The algorithm takes as input a template $\sstate$ and returns a constraint for the linear time property $\phi_l$.
+Algorithm \ref{alg:linear} shows the construction of the linear-time constraint for enforcing \ltp{}.
+It takes as input a template $\sstate$ and returns the linear-time constraint $\phi_l$.

-Recall from Definition~\ref{def:ltp} that the \ltp{} requires that (1) the matching algorithm runs deterministically on the expression when the lookarounds are removed, and (2) the lookarounds do not contain repetitions.
-The algorithm first removes lookarounds from the template by using $\removela$ defined in Definition~\ref{def:removela} (line 2).
-Here, we extend $\removela$ to templates by treating each hole $\hole_i$ as the set of characters $[\{\hole_i\}]$, that is, $\hole_i$ is treated like a single character.
-The repetition freedom requirement is guaranteed by our template construction which does not put repetitions in a subexpression of a lookaround (cf.~\textbf{Expanding and adding holes to a template} in Section~\ref{subsec:overview}).
+The algorithm first removes lookarounds from the template by using $\removela$ defined in Definition~\ref{def:removela} (line 1).
+Here, we extend $\removela$ to templates by treating each hole $\hole_i$ as a set of characters.
+Condition (2) of \ltp{} which asserts repetition-freedom in lookarounds (cf. Definition~\ref{def:ltp}) is ensured by not placing repetitions in lookarounds of a template (cf.~\textbf{Expanding and adding holes to a template} in Section~\ref{subsec:overview}).